Baltic Futsal Cup

 The Baltic Futsal Cup is a Futsal competition among the national teams of the Baltic countries.
 The competition is hosted by the UEFA.

 Not to be confused with club Baltic Futsal League, a competition contested by clubs of the Baltic countries.

+History

+In 2015 Finland was invited to the tournament.
+In 2023 a joint Nordic Futsal Cup and Baltic Futsal Cup tournament was held, called Baltic–Nordic Futsal Cup.